 Recommended time to allow for photographing Rotes Rathaus and Neptune Fountain: 30 minutes

 WATCH OUT: This area is known for its pickpockets and bag grabbing thefts.
 Keep your camera and tripod close to you.
 We even witnessed a bag grab while we were there.

 Personally, Checkpoint Charlie is a little touristy these days with tourists posing alongside dressed up military guards in the middle of a busy street with McDonald’s in the background.

 However, it’s importance in Berlin’s history will always be burned in photos.
-It was the scene of an infamous showdown between the Soviet Union and United States troops.
+It was the scene of an infamous showdown between the Soviet Union and the United States troops.
 Checkpoint Charlie was also used for the occasional prisoner swaps between the Soviet Union and the United States.

 Today a replica version of the guardhouse was installed on Friedrichstrasse St. as a tourist attraction, but the original now sits on display in the Allied Museum in Berlin.
 It’s hard to get great photographs of Checkpoint Charlie since it’s a top attraction in Berlin so you have to be patient and wait for the large crowds to clear out.

 Watch out for traffic on the streets, most cars will watch out for you however in sections of town like this they will be more aggressive towards tourists.
 It’s best to get to Checkpoint Charlie early in the morning.

-Recommended time to allow for photographing Checkpoint Charlie: 15-30 minutes depending on the time of day and the amount of tourists.
+Recommended time to allow for photographing Checkpoint Charlie: 15-30 minutes depending on the time of day and the number of tourists.

 Do not let the name Museum Island turn you away.
 Museum Island is a UNESCO World Heritage site and this little island is jam-packed with traditional buildings but every building has its own unique look.
 Soak up the architecture and stroll along the Spree River for some great photo opportunities.